 July 6, 2020 - October 11, 2020Graphics Gallery

-In 2009, Matthew Wead created a series of prints woodcuts titled Shooting Targets.
-Each print is based on real individuals who were killed or injured by police officers or armed vigilantes.
-Most of the perpetrators were later exonerated.
-These artworks are his way of confronting a system that is intended to protect everyone yet has subjugated and brutalized so many, and to remind everyone that Black matters.
+This exhibition features a series of woodcut prints by artist Matthew Owen Wead.
+Each print depicts a Black individual who was killed by police officers or armed vigilantes.
+Many of the perpetrators were later exonerated of the crimes in which they were charged.
+These artworks are Wead’s way of confronting a system that is intended to protect everyone yet has subjugated and brutalized so many, and to remind everyone that Black matters.

 From the Artist

 "On a daily basis, every moment, black folks are being bombarded with images of our death and after a while that does something to your psyche.
 It's literally saying, ‘black people, you might be next.
 You will be next.’
 But in hindsight it will be better for our nation, the less of our kind, the more safe it will be." - Patrisse Kahn-Cullors, a co-founder of Black Lives Matter

 The intention of this series grew out of the pain he felt hearing, seeing, and reading about the unnecessary brutal force enacted on to these victims.
 To peer into their eyes was to show another point of view—to maybe strike empathy in the audience—and to allow them to think about how they would react in a similar situation.
 The title of the series, Shooting Targets, came from the reckless abandon that has been shown and addressed to black people, in both the interactions and then the aftermath, as an afterthought.
 Black people have become target practice, thrown away, and erased when the next news cycle hits.
 There is a repetition in the process of killing us without any repercussions for doing so, and sometimes being rewarded to do so.